mikedane/giraffeacademy.com/content/databases/mongodb/7-updating-deleting-documents.md

 seo_title: "Updating & Deleting Documents | MongoDB | Mike Dane"
 subheader:
      greeting: MongoDB - noSQL Database
      description: This course covers the basics of working with MongoDB.
-Work your way through the videos and we'll teach you everything you need to know to interact with Mongo's flexible document database management system and create powerful document databases!
+Work your way through the videos/articles and I'll teach you everything you need to know to interact with Mongo's flexible document database management system and create powerful document databases!
 description: This tutorial covers updating deleting documents in MongoDB.
 author: Mike Dane
 image: updating-deleting-documents.png